Transipedia/KaMRaT/README.md

 - kamrat filter: remove/retain features* by expression level
 - kamrat mask: remove/retain k-mers matching given fasta sequences
 - kamrat merge: merge k-mers into contigs
-- kamrat score (or rank as an alias): score features* by classification performance, statistical significance, correlation, or variability
+- kamrat score (or kamrat rank as an alias): score features* by classification performance, statistical significance, correlation, or variability
 - kamrat query: estimate count vectors of given list of contigs

   Note: \*	features can be not only k-mers or k-mer contigs, but also general features such as genes or transcripts.